addisoncrump/Vitsy/README.md

 ### Verbose Mode
 - Verbose Mode is enabled through the command line with the "--verbose" flag.
-- Verbose Mode is only supported in the non-safe jar.
-This is planned to change in the future.
 - Basic Syntax:
    - Separate every command with a semicolon.
    - Separate every method index with a colon. (as you would separate every method in the golfed mode with a newline)